Trumpeter swan: Nesting and incubation behaviour

-Typically a female Trumpeter swan will lay four to six eggs and will incubate them for 32 to 37 days until they hatch.
+Typically a female trumpeter swan will lay four to six eggs and will incubate them for 32 to 37 days until they hatch.
 The eggs average 73 mm wide, 113.5 mm long, and weigh about 320 g.
-The eggs are quite possibly the largest of any flying bird alive today, in comparison they are about 20% larger in dimensions and mass than those of an Andean condor (Vultur gryphus), which attains similar average adult weights, and more than twice as heavy as those of kori bustards (Ardeotis kori).
+The eggs are quite possibly the largest of any flying bird alive today; in comparison they are about 20% larger in dimensions and mass than those of an Andean condor (Vultur gryphus), which attains similar average adult weights, and more than twice as heavy as those of kori bustards (Ardeotis kori).

-After the eggs are laid it is the female that spends the majority of the time incubating, it has been observed that around every 20 minutes the female will stand up from incubating and reach down beneath itself to roll over the eggs with its bill before re-assuming the incubation position.
-It can be inferred that this behaviour is used to ensure the eggs are kept an appropriate temperature on all sides, this is very important because exposure to the elements leads to high mortality rates in cygnets.
+After the eggs are laid it is the female that spends the majority of the time incubating.
+It has been observed that around every 20 minutes the female will stand up from incubating and reach down beneath herself to roll over the eggs with her bill before re-assuming the incubation position.
+It can be inferred that this behaviour is used to ensure the eggs are kept an appropriate temperature on all sides; this is crucial because exposure to the elements leads to high mortality rates in cygnets.
 The female only leaves the incubation process for brief recesses that last around 20 minutes.
-Before the female leaves for recess, it will cover the eggs with plant material and it has been observed that if the female does not cover the eggs the male will do so in the absence of the female.
+Before she leaves, she will cover the eggs with plant material.
+It has been observed that if the female does not cover the eggs the male will do so in her absence.
 This time away from the nest is primarily used for feeding, but the female has also been observed using this time for bathing and preening.

-The only other time the female leaves the nest is when it must help the male chase away predators from their nesting territory.
-It is highly uncommon for both members of a mating pair to be absent from the nest at the same time, there is generally always a male or a female present guarding the eggs.
+The only other time the female leaves the nest is when she must help the male chase away predators from their nesting territory.
+It is rare for both members of a mating pair to be absent from the nest at the same time, and there is generally always a male or a female present guarding the eggs.
 The behavior of the male during and after the laying of the eggs can be best described as on alert.
 This is due to males being increasingly territorial and aggressive, particularly when a predator or conspecifics approach the nesting area.
 Generally when females leave the nest during their brief recesses the males will stand and guard the eggs, although in some cases the males would even sit on the eggs in the absence of a female swan.